yachielab/SPADE/README.md

 Software Dependencies
 -------------------------------
 SPADE works under Python 2.7.13 or Python 3.6.1 later and require BLAST+ (ver 2.6.0 later) and MAFFT (ver 7.221 later) to be installed.
+*\If you use default python in OSX or macOS, I will recommend to use Homebrew's python.
+However, SPADE works under the both environment.

 Installation
 -------------------------------